aibarra988/Bamazon/README.md

 ## Installation

-1. Run schema.sql on while connected to a MySQL Server to load the data that we will be working with.
+1. Run bamazon.sql on while connected to a MySQL Server to load the data that we will be working with.

 2. Install dependencies
 ```